sensorlab/ML-Model-Metadata-Knowledge-Graph/README.md

 ## Use Cases

+The ML model metadata knowledge graph enables several key applications, from environmental impact optimization to intelligent model deployment and natural language-based exploration.

 ### Green Computing Applications
-- Select ML models based on carbon footprint and energy consumption metrics
+- Intelligent selection of ML models based on energy consumption and carbon footprint metrics through both Neo4j queries and potentialy graph neural networks (GNN)
-- Enable energy-efficient task distribution
+- Analysis of how model architectures and datasets affect carbon footprint
-- Support workload shifting for reduced environmental impact
+- Workload shifting capabilities to reduce overall environmental impact

-### ML Model Orchestration
+### Intelligent ML Model Orchestration
+- Comprehensive knowledge of training and inference metrics (latency, computational complexity, carbon footprint, accuracy)
+- Possible integration with MLOps systems for optimized training and deployment on distributed infrastructure
-- Facilitate intelligent model deployment based on device capabilities
+- This could enhanced performance on edge devices through improved model orchestration and improve resource utilization based on infrastructure capabilities
-- Optimize workload placement using training/inference metrics
-- Support distributed and edge infrastructure deployment

-### Graph-based Model Analysis
+### Graph-based Retrieval and Analysis
-- Query model metadata using Neo4j's Cypher language
-- Support graph-based retrieval for model selection
-- Enable natural language interaction through graph RAG capabilities
+- Natural language interaction through Graph Retrieval Augmented Generation (RAG)
+- Generation of insights about model relationships and performance patterns
+- Interactive exploration of model metadata through graph-based queries

+## License

+This project is licensed under the [BSD-3 Clause License](LICENSE) - see the LICENSE file for details.

+## Citation

+## Acknowledgments